-- How does the piece of art make you feel? - What lines and shapes do you notice in the artwork? - What questions do you have about the piece of art?
+- How does the art make you feel? - What lines and shapes do you notice in the artwork? - What questions do you have about the artwork?

-Challenge: Use the artwork to spark your own creativity.
+Challenge: Use the artwork as a spark for your own creativity.
 Create a piece of art in a similar style OR write a story that uses the artwork as inspiration.